The Allman Brothers Band: Eat a Peach and Duane Allman's and Berry Oakley's deaths (1971–1972)

-Although suddenly very wealthy and successful, many of the band and its entourage now struggled with heroin addiction.
-Four individuals — group leader Duane Allman, bassist Berry Oakley, and roadies Robert Payne and Red Dog Campbell — checked into the Linwood-Bryant Hospital for rehabilitation in October 1971.
+Although At Fillmore East brought the band more success and wealth than ever before, many of the band and its entourage were struggling with heroin addiction.
+Four individuals—group leader Duane Allman, bassist Berry Oakley, and roadies Robert Payne and Red Dog Campbell—checked into the Linwood-Bryant Hospital for rehabilitation in October 1971.
 On October 29, 1971, Duane Allman, then 24, was killed in a motorcycle accident one day after returning to Macon.
-Allman was riding his motorcycle at a high speed at the intersection of Hillcrest Avenue and Bartlett Street as a flatbed truck carrying a lumber crane approached.
+Allman was riding his motorcycle fast at the intersection of Hillcrest Avenue and Bartlett Street as a flatbed truck carrying a lumber crane approached.
 The truck stopped suddenly in the intersection, forcing Allman to swerve his Harley-Davidson Sportster motorcycle sharply to the left to avoid a collision.
-As he was doing so, he struck either the back of the truck or the ball on the lumber crane and was immediately thrown from the motorcycle.
+As he was doing so, he struck either the back of the truck or the ball on the lumber crane and was thrown from the motorcycle.
 The motorcycle bounced into the air, landed on Allman and skidded another 90 feet with Allman pinned underneath, crushing his internal organs.
 Though he was alive when he arrived at the hospital, despite immediate emergency surgery, he died several hours later from massive internal injuries.

 After Duane's death, the band held a meeting on their future; clearly all wanted to continue, and after a short period, the band returned to the road.
 "We all had this thing in us and Duane put it there.
 He was the teacher and he gave something to us—his disciples—that we had to play out," said drummer Butch Trucks.
-The band returned to Miami in December to complete work on their third studio album.
-Completing the recording of Eat a Peach raised each member's spirits; "The music brought life back to us all, and it was simultaneously realized by every one of us.
+The band returned to Miami in December to complete work on their third studio album, Eat a Peach.
+Completing its recording raised each member's spirits; "The music brought life back to us all, and it was simultaneously realized by every one of us.
 We found strength, vitality, newness, reason, and belonging as we worked on finishing Eat a Peach," said Allman.
 "Those last three songs [...] just kinda floated right on out of us [...]
 The music was still good, it was still rich, and it still had that energy—it was still the Allman Brothers Band."
 Released in February 1972, Eat a Peach was the band's second hit album, shipping gold and peaking at number four on Billboard's Top 200 Pop Albums chart.
 "We'd been through hell, but somehow we were rolling bigger than ever," said Gregg Allman.